🎨 Blender Mastery Course

 📝 Marking Sharp Edges

-Ctrl+Eto bring up the Edge menu - Choose "Mark Sharp"
+4. Press Ctrl+E to bring up the Edge menu

 This is especially useful at the base of the handle where it meets the mug body.
 Marking those connection edges as sharp can eliminate weird shading artifacts.